BabakShah/developerportal/_includes/custom/homepage.md

 Currently we offer a 45 day evaluation to help developers get started using the SDK.
 Beyond the end of the evaluation period:

 * **Basic Free License**
-The SDKs are free for use:
--- In personal and open source projects.
--- For companies generating less than $1,000,000 in yearly revenue.
+The SDKs are free for use in personal and open source projects and for companies generating less than $1,000,000 in yearly revenue.

 * **Enterprise License**
 For companies generating $1,000,000 or more in yearly revenue.